Wear red for women’s heart health

 • More than 40% of women have checked their cholesterol levels.

-• One third of women has talked with their doctors about developing heart health plans.
+• One-third of women have spoken with their doctors about developing heart health plans.

 • Today, nearly 300 fewer women die from heart disease and stroke each day.

 • Death in women has decreased by more than 30 percent over the past 10 years.